cybersecurity-Pro/Elevate_labs_task_1/Report.md

 ## Results & Analysis

-The TCP SYN scan was performed on my own device (IP: `192.168.0.102`).
+The TCP SYN scan was performed on my own device (IP: `my ip`).
 The following open ports were detected:

 | Port  | State | Service       |
 |-------|-------|---------------|